 Self-esteem is the appreciation or regard we have for ourselves.
 The death of a family member, heartbreak, or other situations that hit us hard can cause our self-esteem to falter.

-However, just because it waivers, doesn’t mean that it is completely destroyed, as happens in certain situations where everything is out of our hands.
+However, just because it waivers, it doesn’t mean that it’s completely destroyed.

-Instead, our beliefs, issues that we’ve had since childhood, and the blows that life gives us, can send our self-esteem spiraling into a bottomless pit.
+Our beliefs, issues that we’ve had since childhood and the blows that life gives us, can send our self-esteem spiraling into a bottomless pit.

-What causes our self-esteem to be so low is that we occasionally take refuge in victimhood and complaining, and unconsciously, we look to our comfort zone for help.
+What causes our self-esteem to be so low is that we occasionally take refuge in victim-hood and complaining.
+We unconsciously look to our comfort zone for help.

-However, the ones that aren’t valuing anything is ourselves, we hurt ourselves thinking this is true and behaving in a way that is damaging to our well-being.
+However, we are the ones not valuing anything.
+We hurt ourselves thinking this is true and behaving in a way that’s damaging to our well-being.

 How many times have you been in a toxic relationship that you didn’t know how to end?
 How many times have people humiliated you and you just stood there not knowing what to do?

-If there is something that significantly affects your self-esteem, it is believing you are not enough.
+If there is something that significantly affects your self-esteem, is believing you’re not enough.
 Not knowing your worth or value causes you to think about others before thinking about yourself.

-Others deserve everything, but you don’t; you should love others, but you don’t deserve to be loved… these type of thoughts cause you to wait for others to give you what you don’t give yourself.
+Others deserve everything, but you don’t; you should love others, but you don’t deserve to be loved; these types of thoughts cause you to wait for others to give you what you don’t give yourself.

 When you don’t give yourself a priority and push yourself to the side, you suffer.
 Your self-esteem hits rock bottom and with that attitude, you won’t be able to lift yourself up.

-It’s possible that you think you are being egotistical for making yourself a priority, for thinking about your well-being before thinking of that of others.
+It’s possible that you think you’re being egotistical for making yourself a priority, for thinking about your well-being before thinking of that of others.

-However, if you are not ok, how are you going to help others be ok?
+However, if you’re not OK, how are you going to help others be OK?
 At the cost of your own happiness?
 By sacrificing yourself?
 What do you gain from that?

-More than anything because you can’t give what you don’t have.
-Every time you love, it will be empty, because you can’t give something you don’t give to yourself because you simply won’t have it!
+But mostly, because you can’t give what you don’t have.
+Every time you love, it will be empty.
+You can’t give something you don’t give to yourself; you simply won’t have it!

 The majority of problems that arise in our relationships, those that become a cycle that we don’t see the way out of, may have something to do with our self-esteem.

-That’s why we have to pay special attention to it because if we feel bad, that means there is something on the inside we need to fix.
+That’s why we have to pay special attention to it; because if we feel bad, that means there’s something on the inside we need to fix.

-We cannot wait for others to do it for us or ignore the fact that we are pouring into others, giving them what we don’t give ourselves.
+We cannot wait for others to do it for us, or ignore the fact that we’re pouring into others, giving them what we don’t give ourselves.
+This is emotional suicide.

-We will feed into our sadness, emptying ourselves and converting ourselves into a black hole that absorbs all of the negativity surrounding us.
+We will feed into our sadness, emptying ourselves and turning into a black hole that absorbs all of the negativity surrounding us.

-Your self-esteem is the key to your happiness, but for that, you have to truly see yourself, make yourself a priority, value yourself and heal yourself of everything that is hurting you.
+Your self-esteem is the key to your happiness, but for that, you have to truly see yourself, make yourself a priority, value and heal yourself of everything that’s hurting you.

-There is no point in pouring into others when you don’t pour into yourself.
-You are the most important person who you will spend the rest of your life with.
+There’s no point in pouring into others when you don’t pour into yourself.
+You’re the most important person who you will spend the rest of your life with.